reframe-hpc/reframe/docs/manpage.rst

    ``TIMEFMT`` can be any valid :manpage:`strftime(3)` time format.
    If not specified, ``TIMEFMT`` is set to ``%FT%T``.

-   This option can also be set using the :envvar:`RFM_TIMESTAMP_DIRS` environment variable or the :js:attr:`timestamp_dirs` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_TIMESTAMP_DIRS` environment variable or the :attr:`~config.general.timestamp_dirs` general configuration parameter.

 -------------------------------------